fusigi0930/fusigi0930.github.io/rpi3/setup-wifi.md

 ```

 ### 4.2. initial wpa_supplicant
-first it needs a wpa_supplicant.conf file with content:
+first， it needs a wpa_supplicant.conf file with content:
 ```shell
 ctrl_interface=/var/run/wpa_supplicant
 update_config=1
 ```

 then, launch the wpa_supplicant with arguments:
 ```shell